top of page

 Not France

 On the other hand, the Eastern Orthodox churches have always taught that Mary Magdalene and Mary, Martha's sister, were distinct individuals, and neither was the sinful woman of Luke 7.
 The Eastern Orthodox church has always honoured Mary Magdalene as an apostle to the apostles, who testified before the Roman Emperor Tiberius, and travelled as an apostle.
-Orthodox artists show Mary holding a red egg, explaining it is the symbol of new life, or holding a flask of oil to anoint Jesus's body.
+Orthodox artists show Mary holding up a red egg, teaching it is the symbol of new life, or holding a flask of oil to anoint Jesus's body.
 Unlike Catholic and Protestant art, Orthodox art depicts Mary Magdalene with a halo.
+Artists used the halo in depictions of disciples and apostles.

 In my fiction, I refer to her as Marie of Magdala, a variation of the name to keep Mary Magdalene distinct from Mary, the sister of Bethany, and Mary, the mother of Jesus.